CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

     - **Storage:** Firebase Storage (for user profile images).
 - **Generative AI:** Genkit (Google AI - Gemini models)
     - Implemented for an AI Item Generator feature (`item-generator-flow.ts`).
-    - Implemented for an AI Shop Item Image Generator feature (`generate-shop-item-image-flow.ts`).
+    - Implemented for an AI Shop Item Image Generator feature (`generate-shop-item-image-flow.ts`) (currently not used in Shop UI).
     - Flows are defined in `src/ai/flows/`.
 - **External Data Sources:**
     - **Google Sheets API:** Used to fetch game data for Events, NPC Generator, Arsenal Cards, and Shop Items via server-side logic in page components.
 Requires service account credentials.
 Shop items can be sourced from multiple tabs within the same Google Sheet.